Blues vs. Golden Knights Player Props Betting Odds

 - Assists Prop: 0.5 (Over Odds: +155, Under Odds: -208)

-Pavel Buchnevich is a top offensive contributor for St. Louis with 18 total points this season.
-He has scored eight goals and added 10 assists in 21 games.
+Pavel Buchnevich has racked up 19 total points (0.8 per game) this season.
+He has nine goals and 10 assists.

 Buchnevich Recent Games